Invite codes as a promotional tool hold many advantages over other promotional methods.

 Snapzu is invite only for several reasons.
-First, it allows trusted community leaders to be the "gatekeepers" of the platform as a whole, where no one can join without first being invited by a community, influencer, and/or blog.
-Second, it creates a barrier of entry for people with any potential ill intentions, such as spammers and trolls, whom always seem to try and ruin the fun.
+First, it allows trusted community leaders to be the "gatekeepers" of the platform as a whole, where no one can join without first being invited by a community, influencer, creative, etc. Second, it creates a barrier of entry for people with any potential ill intentions, such as spammers and trolls, whom always seem to try and ruin the fun.

 The following are some advantages of using your Snapzu invite codes:

 Exclusivity/Buzz: People naturally want things that they can't have and/or don't have access to.

 Personal Touch: Invite codes add a personal touch that a referral link can never have.

 Flexibility: Invite codes allow you to share your community (and Snapzu in general) in any way you choose to.
 You can link interested users to the Front Page (show them all the top posts), a tribe (if they are interested in a specific topic), any post or discussion, and so on.
 The invite code can be redeemed anywhere on Snapzu.

 Catered Experience: When a user joins, they automatically follow you (the referrer) and your tribe, along with other similar tribes and their top users.
 Your tribe also gets mentioned in a private system message that introduces them to your tribe.

 What are the best social settings to share my invite codes?

 When sharing your invite codes, please ensure that you doing so in a tasteful and responsible manner.
 If sharing invite codes outside of your blog, website, or social channels, it is best if you already have a social footmark (and social connections) on the platform that you want to promote on.